autowarefoundation/autoware.universe/perception/autoware_object_range_splitter/README.md

-# object_range_splitter
+# `autoware_object_range_splitter`

 ## Purpose

-object_range_splitter is a package to divide detected objects into two messages by the distance from the origin.
+autoware_object_range_splitter is a package to divide detected objects into two messages by the distance from the origin.

 ## Inner-workings / Algorithms